phpstan/phpstan/README.md

 * If PHPStan crashes without outputting any error, it's quite possible that it's because of a low memory limit set on your system. **Run PHPStan again** to read a couple of hints what you can do to prevent the crashes.
-* If you install PHPStan globally on your system, you can experience errors resulting from using different versions of dependencies than PHPStan uses.
-For example, if PHPStan's version of Symfony Console has a method with different arguments than your version of Symfony Console and you use this method in the analysed code, PHPStan can mark that as error.
-This will be solved in the future by prefixing the namespaces of PHPStan's dependencies.

 ## Code of Conduct